 Our local SBDC is part of a strong statewide and nationwide network of business resource programs, funded in part through the University of Missouri Office of Extension and the U.S. Small Business Administration.
 If you're a business owner outside of southwest Missouri you can find your closest SBDC center online.
 Any Missouri business owner can find statewide resources and sign up for services online.
 America's SBDC network has compiled additional COVID-19 response resources.

 The U.S. Small Business Administration provides low-interest disaster recovery loans to small businesses.
 SBA disaster loans can be used to pay fixed debts, payroll, accounts payable and other bills that can't be paid because of the disaster's impact.
 These loans are available to Missouri business owners.

-The SBA also offers a Paycheck Protection program, loan relief, and bridge loans.
-Learn more about all programs available through the U.S. Small Business Administration with our SBA Economic Injury guide.
+The SBA also offers a Paycheck Protection program, which is administered through your local lender.
+Learn more about PPP from the U.S. Small Business Administration.

 The SBA also offers an Economic Injury Disaster Loan (EIDL) program, which is administered through SBA directly.
 Learn more about EIDL from the U.S. Small Business Administration.

 Shuttered Venue Operators Grants

 The Shuttered Venue Operators (SVO) Grant program was established by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, signed into law on December 27, 2020.
 The program includes $15 billion in grants to shuttered venues, to be administered by the SBA’s Office of Disaster Assistance.
 Learn more about the SVO grants from the U.S. Small Business Administration.